DeepBlueRobotics/training/docs/week-1/types.md

-There are four main data types we use in robotics: int, double, boolean, and String.
+There are four main built-in data types we use in robotics: int, double, boolean, and String.

 ## Integers
 Integer types are pretty intuitive.
 Integer variables are created with the keyword `int`.
+(There are other integer types in Java too but we'll focus on `int` because we rarely use the others.)
 ```java
 int four = 4;
 ```